Home » Projects » School Characteristics, Classroom Processes, and PK-1 Learning and Development

 School Characteristics, Classroom Processes, and PK-1 Learning and Development

-The main objective of this project is to provide a more nuanced understanding of associations between school characteristics, classroom processes, and students’ language, academic, executive function, and social skills between prekindergarten and grade 1 (PK-1).
-Our first aim focuses on the associations between school characteristics (i.e., academic performance, strain, and organization of resources) and students’ early learning.
-Our second aim explores the degree to which school characteristics are associated with children’s experiences in classrooms from PK-1 (i.e., classroom interactional quality, teacher-student relationships, instructional rigor), and the degree to which these classroom processes mediate relations between school characteristics and students’ learning.
-Our final aim explores moderators of the association between school-level characteristics, classroom processes, and student learning.
-When taken together, the constructs examined in this study represent malleable factors that could result in improvement in children’s school success.
+The main objective of this project is to provide a more nuanced understanding of associations between school characteristics, classroom processes, and students’ language, academic, executive function, and social skills between prekindergarten and grade 1.
+The first aim of the study focuses on the associations between school characteristics (i.e., academic performance, strain, and organization of resources) and students’ early learning.
+The second aim explores the degree to which school characteristics are associated with children’s experiences in classrooms from prekindergarten and grade 1 (i.e., classroom interactional quality, teacher-student relationships, instructional rigor), and the degree to which these classroom processes mediate relations between school characteristics and students’ learning.
+And the final aim explores moderators of the association between school-level characteristics, classroom processes, and student learning.
+When taken together, the constructs examined in this study represent malleable factors that could result in improvements in children's school success.

 Award(s)